csbg/SplineOmics/README.md

 To ensure a smooth installation and functionality of `splinetime`, these dependencies will be automatically checked and, if necessary, installed upon installing `splinetime`.

-## System Requirements

-### Operating System

-- Recommended: Ubuntu 20.04 LTS (or compatible)
-- The project should also run on other Unix-like systems, including macOS and other Linux distributions.
-- Windows 10 or later (with appropriate adjustments, if necessary)

 ### R Version